 Why notes or minutes are so important in sociocracy

-Since decisions in sociocracy are made in small, focused circles, it is vital for the circle and the organization that meeting records are not only written down but also distributed to the large group and remain accessible — otherwise no one would hear about new policies that might affect them.
+Since decisions in sociocracy are made in small, focused circles, it is vital for the circle and the organization that meeting records are not only written down but also distributed to the large group and remain accessible — otherwise, no one would hear about new policies that might affect them.
 It is just as vital to keep the minutes accessible.
-In larger organizations, logbook keeping (storing all policies in a central place and keeping them updated) can be done by another roles, the logbook keeper.
+In larger organizations, logbook keeping (storing all policies in a central place and keeping them updated) can be done by a separate organization-wide role called the logbook keeper.
 In smaller organizations, this will typically be part of the secretary’s role.
-Either way, it is important to define which tasks the secretary is expected to fulfil.
+Either way, it is important to define which tasks the secretary is expected to fulfill.